JosephLai241/URS/README.md

 # Some Linux Tips

-- **`./`**
 - You can further simplify running the program by making the program executable.
 - `sudo chmod +x scraper.py`
 - Make sure the shebang at the top of scraper.py matches the location in which your Python3.6 is installed.
 You can use `which python3.6` to check.
 The default shebang is `#!/usr/bin/python3.6`.
 - Now you will only have to prepend `./` to run the scraper.
   - `./scraper.py ...`
 - Troubleshooting
   - If you run the scraper with `./` and are greeted with a bad interpreter error, you will have to set the fileformat to UNIX.
 I did this using Vim.
     - ```
       vim scraper.py
       :set fileformat=unix
       :wq!
       ```

-# Screenshots / Walkthrough
+# Walkthrough

 First, you will have to provide your own Reddit credentials in this block of code.